 Fountain Hill is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Fountain Hill is a town of service providers, transportation and shipping workers, and professionals.
 There are especially a lot of people living in Fountain Hill who work in personal care services (16.67%), sales jobs (10.42%), and healthcare (10.42%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 27.08% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 27.08% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The overall crime rate in Fountain Hill is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.

-Fountain Hill ranks among the bottom of the nation in terms of college education compared to other cities and towns: only 4.76% of people over 25 have a college degree.
+In terms of college education, Fountain Hill ranks among the least educated cities in the nation, as only 4.76% of people over 25 have a bachelor's degree or advanced degree.

 The per capita income in Fountain Hill in 2022 was $20,829, which is low income relative to Arkansas and the nation.
 This equates to an annual income of $83,316 for a family of four.